DylanMeeus/springboot_jwt_blog/_posts/2016-05-03-angular-2-series-part-5-forms-and-custom-validation.markdown

 ## Aside: Angular 2 Authentication with Auth0

 Angular 2 forms are great, and the validation that we can do with them makes our lives easier.
 However, for the case of user registration and login, there is still a lot we need to consider for our apps, which often means a lot of manual work.
-This includes things like password reset, integration social identity login, using multifactor authentication, and more.
+This includes things like password reset, integrating social login, using multifactor authentication, and more.

 With Auth0, all of this is done for us out of the box, and we don't need to worry at all about form validation.
 Adding authentication to an Angular 2 app is really simple and, depending on your setup, can be done in under 10 minutes.